 61-04-10-02.
-Education requirements for pharmacists to perform CLIA waived laboratory tests.
-A pharmacist must meet the following requirements in order to perform CLIA waived laboratory tests authorized by North Dakota Century Code section 43-15-25.3 or added to the list as allowed by that section 61-04-10-06:
+Education requirements for pharmacists or pharmacy technicians to perform CLIA waived laboratory tests.
+A pharmacist and each pharmacy technician delegated must meet the following requirements in order to perform CLIA waived laboratory tests authorized by North Dakota Century Code section 43-15-25.3 or added to the list as allowed by section 61-04-10-06:

-- 1. Successfully complete a board-approved course of study training and education that incorporates principles of general laboratory procedures to include, at a minimum: - a.
+- 1. Successfully complete training and education that incorporates, at a minimum: - a.
 Infection control; - b.
 OSHA requirements; - c.
 Proper technique to collect laboratory specimens; - d.
-Recognized screening and monitoring values; and - e.
-Quality control. - f.
+Recognized screening and monitoring values; - e.
+Quality control; and - f.
 The manufacturers' instructions for the waived tests being performed. - 2.
-Obtain and recertify the CLIA waived certificate every three two years by portfolio review or reeducation - 3.
-Successfully complete training for each specific instrument used to perform CLIA waived laboratory tests.
+Obtain and recertify the CLIA waived certificate every two years.